spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/2-rabbitmq/1-rabbit-source-sink.md

 ```

 [[note]]
-| - `rabzysrc` is the destination from which we will be receiving new data from the source application
+| - `rabzysrc` is the destination from which we will be receiving new data from the source application.
 |
-| - `rabzysink` is the destination to which the transformed data will be published
+| - `rabzysink` is the destination to which the transformed data will be published.

 ### Sink